UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 question of all columns in the dataset.

-This is helpful both for our general knowledge about the data and if we have a specific goal in mine, maybe we would want to predict the movie ratings, but we are not sure which other dataframe columns would be useful to have in the prediction model?
+This is helpful both for our general knowledge about the data and if we have a specific goal in mind, maybe we would want to predict the movie ratings, but we are not sure which other dataframe columns would be useful to have in the prediction model?